haikejishu/Love-Frames/readme.md

 ## License

-Love Frames is licensed under the Creative Commons Attribution 3.0 Unported (CC BY 3.0) license.
+Love Frames is licensed under the zlib/libpng license.
+For more information, please read license.txt.
-For more information on this license, please read license.txt or visit this web page: http://creativecommons.org/licenses/by/3.0/

 ## Credits